m3sibti/genomic_datascience/README.md

 # Genomic Data Science
-This repository is related to DNA related deep learning work.
+This repository is related to DNA related Deep Learning work.